rmsalinas/charuco2/README.md

 If you use ChArUco2 in your research, please cite:

-> R. Muñoz-Salinas, F. J. Romero-Ramirez, S. Garrido-Jurado, "ChArUco2: Enhanced Calibration Boards with Dual Black-and-White Marker Detection", SoftwareX, 2026.
+> R. Muñoz-Salinas, F. J. Romero-Ramirez, S. Garrido-Jurado, "ChArUco2: Enhanced Calibration Boards with Dual Black-and-White Marker Detection", SoftwareX, submitted.

 Please also cite the foundational ArUco papers: